kmsholcomb/style-guidelines/style_guidelines_carina.md

 - Click **OK** to save the configuration.
 - Create a server.
 - Rackspace products and services solve your business problems.

-However, passive voice is acceptable in the following situations:

-- Using active voice sounds like you are blaming the user.
-For example, you can use passive voice in an error message or troubleshooting content when the active subject is the user.
-- The agent of action is unknown, or you want to de-emphasize the agent of action and emphasize the object on which the action is performed.
-- Recasting the sentence in active voice is wordy or awkward.

 ## Use present tense